SouravDas25/Dubai-Makani-No-Api/README.md

 # Dubai-Makani-No-Api
 Dubai Makani No Api - Convert Makani No to and from Map Coordinates and many more.

+## Update
+as some new changes has been made to the makani server the javascript Api Won't work due to CORS errors/ 'Access-Control-Allow-Origin' header error.
+Thus a PHP implementation of the API is provided to bypass the CORs.

 ## installation

+### Javascript
 include this script tag in your html file, and you are ready to use makani API.
 ```html
 <!-- Place MakaniNo.js in approriate folder first  -->